-The objective of the graduate certificate in Biomedical Device Development is to address the clinical evaluation, regulatory, and commercial aspects of medical device development.
+The Graduate Certificate in Biomedical Device Development addresses the clinical evaluation, regulatory, and commercial aspects of medical device development.
 It has been widely recognized by our industrial advisors, recent graduates, and industry adjuncts that having knowledge in this area is paramount to building a successful career as a biomedical engineer.
-The department of biomedical engineering currently offers several online-hybrid courses that address this need as part of our MS program in Biomedical Engineering.
+The Department of Biomedical Engineering currently offers several online courses that address this need as part of our MS program in Biomedical Engineering.
 Enrollment in these courses and feedback by students has been overwhelmingly positive.

 Who would be suited to take this program?